 Additional The Ordinary water-based serums include:

-This category also includes the only eye product from The Ordinary, The Ordinary Caffeine Solution 5% + EGCG, which helps to reduce the appearance of dark circles and puffiness.
+This category also includes The Ordinary’s original eye product, The Ordinary Caffeine Solution 5% + EGCG, which helps to reduce the appearance of dark circles and puffiness.

 The Ordinary Peptides (Water-Based)